 In 1986 and 1987, Lars Tate was the engine that led Georgia to 17 wins over two seasons, and he did it in grand style.
-The Indianapolis (IN) native racked up 16 rushing touchdowns in ’86, followed that up with 14 touchdowns in ’87 as he finished his college career with the second-most rushing touchdowns in school history.
+The Indianapolis, Indiana, native racked up 16 rushing touchdowns in '86, followed that up with 14 touchdowns in '87 as he finished his college career with the second-most rushing touchdowns in school history.
 Tate still ranks third on the all-time list in that department.

 Not to be outdone, he's one of just six Georgia running backs to finish with more than 3,000 career rushing yards.
 The second round pick in 1988 only played three NFL seasons, but his legacy in Athens was stamped forever.

 RELATED: Knowshon Moreno Made $20 Million in the NFL, But Where Is He Now?